NevermindNilas/TheAnimeScripter/README.md

 - in the terminal type ```auto-py-to-exe```

-- Select: One Directory and add the folder src
+- Select: One Directory, input folder is going to be main.py and additional files the folder src

 #### How to use inside of After Effects